kayalvaer/milestone3_kay-alvaer/READ.md

 - Button to add new epic.
 - Button to edit epics.
 - Button to delete epics.
-- Button to search epics however the home search part could not search the epic lists and needs more investigation.
+- Button to search epics in the home page however does not allow an unregistered user to edit or do anything to the epic list.
+But can see what is going on.
 - Conditional alerts done by Snackbar popups to alert the user what they did and for the system to be more interactive.
 - Footer with social media links.